Super Bowl LI: Canadian broadcast

+UK radio

 The United Kingdom's BBC Radio 5 Live produced a commercial-free broadcast, with Darren Fletcher and Rocky Boiman returning.

 Entertainment

 Pre-game

 During pre-game festivities, the NFL honored members of the Pro Football Hall of Fame that had played college football at historically black colleges and universities.
 Of the 303 members of the Hall of Fame, 29 were from HBCUs.

 The Patriots took the field first as the designated away team to Ozzy Osbourne's "Crazy Train".
 The Falcons took the field second as the designated home team to Trick Daddy's "Let's Go".
 Both teams' season recaps were presented by Ving Rhames.

 Before the game, American country music singer and songwriter Luke Bryan sang the US national anthem.
-Bryan was the first male performer to sing the national anthem at a Super Bowl since Billy Joel at Super Bowl XLI.
+Bryan was the first male performer to sing the national anthem at a Super Bowl since Billy Joel at Super Bowl XLI and the first male country singer since Garth Brooks in Super Bowl XXVII.
 Immediately before Bryan sang the national anthem, Phillipa Soo, Renée Elise Goldsberry and Jasmine Cephas Jones, who originated the roles of the Schuyler sisters in the Broadway musical Hamilton, performed "America the Beautiful".

 After the national anthem, former President George H. W. Bush performed the coin toss alongside his wife, Barbara.
 The Patriots called heads, but the Falcons won the coin toss with tails.
 The Falcons chose to defer to the second half.

 Halftime show

 On September 29, 2016, Lady Gaga, who had performed the national anthem the previous year at Super Bowl 50, confirmed that she would be performing at the Super Bowl LI halftime show on her Instagram account with the message: "It's not an illusion.
 The rumors are true.
 This year the SUPER BOWL goes GAGA!"
-Fox Sports president and executive producer of the show, John Entz, confirmed Gaga's involvement adding "[She] is one of the most electric performers of our generation, and we couldn't be happier with the choice to have her headline the Super Bowl LI Halftime Show...
-It is going to be an incredible night."
+Fox Sports president and executive producer of the show, John Entz, confirmed Gaga's involvement adding "[She] is one of the most electric performers of our generation, and we couldn't be happier with the choice to have her headline the Super Bowl LI Halftime Show," he also said that it would be "an incredible night."

 Lady Gaga opened the halftime show with a combination of "God Bless America" and "This Land Is Your Land".
 Her performance also included some of her biggest hit songs, such as "Poker Face", "Born This Way", "Million Reasons", and "Bad Romance" and was accompanied by a swarm of 300 LED-equipped Intel drones forming an American flag in the sky in a pre-recorded segment.

-Mohamed Sanu stated the long length of the halftime show played a part in Atlanta ultimately losing the game.
+Falcons wide receiver Mohamed Sanu stated the long length of the halftime show played a part in Atlanta ultimately losing the game.
 Teams on average are off the field for fifteen minutes during halftime, but Super Bowl halftimes are considerably longer.
-Unlike the Falcons it appears Bill Belichick actually incorporated the length of the show into the team's practices.
+Unlike the Falcons, it appears Bill Belichick actually incorporated the length of the show into the team's practices.
 Sanu's argument is contradicted by the fact that Atlanta marched the ball downfield and scored a touchdown right out of halftime.